 Who’s in the cast of Black Panther 2?

-Writer/director Ryan Coogler has officially signed on to return for the sequel, and he seems to be bringing back most of his cast including Boseman, Letitia Wright, Winston Duke, Lupita Nyong’o, Angela Basset and Danai Gurira.
+Writer/director Ryan Coogler has officially signed on to return for the sequel, and cast originally planning to return included Letitia Wright, Winston Duke, Lupita Nyong’o, Angela Basset and Danai Gurira.

 Martin Freeman’s Everett Ross is also expected to reappear.
 “As far as I know, I will be in another Black Panther.
 That’s my understanding.
-As to when that will happen, I don’t know,” Freeman told Collider.
+As to when that will happen, I don’t know,” Freeman told Collider in 2019.